paypal/paypal-ios/README.md

 Welcome to PayPal's iOS SDK.
 This library will help you accept card, PayPal, Venmo, and alternative payment methods in your iOS app.

+## FAQ
+### Availability
+The SDK is currently in the development process.
+This product will being developed fully open source - throughout the development process, we welcome any and all feedback.
+We recommend using the SDK in the sandbox environment until an official general availability release is out as aspects of the SDK _will likely_ change as we develop the SDK.
+This README will be updated with an official release date as it becomes available.

+### Contribution
+As the SDK is moved to general availability, we will be adding a contribution guide for developers that would like to contribute to the SDK.
+If you have suggestions for features that you would like to see in future iterations of the SDK, please feel free to open an issue/PR with suggestions.
+If you want to open a PR but are unsure about our testing strategy, we are more than happy to work with you to add tests to any PRs before work is merged.

 ## Support

 The PayPal iOS SDK supports a minimum deployment target of iOS 13+ and requires Xcode 13+ and macOS Big Sur 11.3+.
 See our [Client Deprecation policy](https://developer.paypal.com/braintree/docs/guides/client-sdk/deprecation-policy/ios/v5) to plan for updates.